F5Networks/f5-ci-docs/docs/cloudfoundry/index.rst

 Gorouter and NATS
 `````````````````

-In Cloud Foundry, the `Gorouter`_ component routes all incoming traffic and maintains routing tables for all Diego cells and droplets.
+In Cloud Foundry, the `Gorouter`_ component routes all incoming traffic.
-To provide BIG-IP LTM services for traffic coming in to Cloud Foundry, the |cf-long| (and, therefore, the BIG-IP device) must be able to reach the Gorouter IP addresses.

-The |cf-long| relies on Cloud Foundry's routing tables to direct application traffic to the correct Diego cell virtual machine(s) for a requested application.
+Similarly, the |cf-long| uses Cloud Foundry's routing tables to direct traffic to the correct Diego cell virtual machine(s) for a requested application.
 The |cf-long| watches the `NATS bus`_ for route updates; when it discovers changes, it configures the BIG-IP device(s) accordingly.

-This means that when you deploy a new application in Cloud Foundry, the |cf-long| creates a BIG-IP pool and pool members for the app automatically.
+When you deploy a new application in Cloud Foundry, the |cf-long| automatically creates a BIG-IP pool, pool members, and traffic policy rule for the new route.

 .. seealso::